tham-le/inception/README.md

 =====

-vm of Alpoine + 3 dockers running in Alpine
+vm of Linux Alpine + 3 dockers running in Linux Alpine